Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

 \subsection{Design Futuring}

-Speculative design and design fiction have emerged over the past two decades as important methods in HCI and design research for interrogating future possibilities.
+Speculative design and design fiction have emerged over the past two decades as important methods in HCI and design research for interrogating future possibilities \cite{Celik2025Reviewing}.
 These approaches create fictional artifacts, scenarios, or narratives that encourage audiences to question assumptions and consider alternative social or technological trajectories.
-As originally articulated by designers like Dunne \& Raby, speculative design emphasizes provoking critical reflection on social values and ethics by presenting uncanny or exaggerated design concepts (often as physical prototypes or visual media)~\cite{dunne2013speculative}.
-Design fiction, a term popularized by science fiction author Bruce Sterling and designer Julian Bleecker, is closely related: it involves using fictional diegetic prototypes---artifacts that exist within an imagined future world---to ``suspend disbelief about change'' and spark discussion~\cite{sterling2005shaping,bleecker2009design}.
-Sterling notably described design fiction as ``the deliberate use of diegetic prototypes to suspend disbelief about change'', suggesting that its power lies in focusing people on a specific object or service in context, rather than on abstract futurism or grand policy.
-In practice, design fictions often take the form of videos, stories, or concept designs that ask ``what if...?'' about near-future technologies---for example, envisioning new gadgets and their everyday use, or hypothetical tech policies and their societal impact.
+As originally articulated by designers like ~\citet{dunne2013speculative}, speculative design emphasizes provoking critical reflection on social values and ethics by presenting uncanny or exaggerated design concepts (often as physical prototypes or visual media).
+Design fiction, a term popularized by science fiction author Bruce Sterling and designer Julian Bleecker, is closely related: it involves using fictional diegetic prototypes---artifacts that exist within an imagined future world---to \emph{``suspend disbelief about change''} and spark discussion~\cite{sterling2005shaping,bleecker2009design}.
+Sterling notably described design fiction as \emph{``the deliberate use of diegetic prototypes to suspend disbelief about change''}, suggesting that its power lies in focusing people on a specific object or service in context, rather than on abstract futurism or grand policy.
+In practice, design fictions often take the form of videos, stories, or concept designs that ask \emph{``what if...?''} about near-future technologies---for example, envisioning new gadgets and their everyday use, or hypothetical tech policies and their societal impact.
+A recent systematic literature review identifies four core phases common to speculative design processes: select, explore, transform, and provoke~\cite{Cardenas2025Systematic}.